Expectations for the first supermassive black-hole binary resolved by PTAs I: Model efficacy: Methods

 We follow the procedure from \citet{2013CQGra..30v4004E} to search over the pulsar term phase and pulsar distance as separate variables, even though we can see above that the phase is a derived quantity from the distance and other binary parameters.
 However, this makes the Markov-Chain Monte Carlo (MCMC) exploration of the parameter space far more efficient, since the PTA likelihood is otherwise highly oscillatory in the pulsar distance parameters.

 While this describes the full CW signal model, one can reduce the model complexity by neglecting the pulsar terms and only modeling the Earth-term signal.
+This can be a reasonable approximation when the pulsar terms sufficiently differ in frequency from the Earth term (e.g., by a typical frequency resolution bin) \citep{2012ApJ...756..175E}.
 This renders the signal---under the assumptions of negligible evolution over our PTA dataset duration---entirely monochromatic.

 It also grants greater speed and efficiency to the MCMC exploration of the (now lower-dimensional) parameter space at the cost of model accuracy.
 However, recent work by \citet{2024arXiv240721105F} and \citet{2024PhRvL.132f1401C} show how, despite the inherent biases in an Earth-term-only search due to ignoring signal structure, they can return useful constraints on binary parameters.